FantasyPros Accuracy Award

 Before You Trade For That Pick … Know What You’re Getting in 2026

-Before trading away (or for) draft picks, it's crucial to evaluate the potential of that rookie class.
+Before trading away (or for) draft picks, it's crucial to evaluate the potential of this rookie class.

 So how does 2026 stack up?

-There is some potential but very few clear-cut studs.
-The high-end of RB and WR make the top rookie picks worthwhile, but it drops off fast.
+The high-end of RB and WR make the top five rookie picks worthwhile, but the draft drops off fast.

 That drop-off certainly creates more questions about the 2026 draft than in other recent years.

-But things can change quickly.
-We’ll keep updating these 2026 dynasty rookie rankings as new names rise and fall throughout the process.
+We’ll keep updating these 2026 dynasty rookie rankings as new names rise and fall throughout the process, especially with the NFL Combine coming up.

 For now, here is a rookie preview to see how this class is shaping up ...